acm-uiuc/til/_til/vim/searching-for-hex-digits.md

+---
-# Searching For Hex Digits
+title: Searching For Hex Digits
+category: vim
+---

 If you want to find sequences of hex digits (`A-F`, `a-f` and `0-9`) in a search, you can hack together something like: